-Pesticide Residues
+Pesticide Remains

-The deposits of pesticide active ingredient, metabolites, breakdown products of pesticides are present in the components such as food grains, fruits and vegetables, soil and water are known as pesticide residues.
-This residue analysis gives an idea about the nature and level of any chemical contamination in the environment.
-Extensive efficiency, environmental and toxicological testing of the pesticides should be registered by Governments for legal use in specified applications.
-Regulatory bodies set the types and amount of residues should be present legally in the food articles is called Maximum Residue Levels (MRLs).
-These MRLs are called as 'tolerances' in the United States (Dasika, Tangirala and Naishadham, 2011).
+The accumulation of a pesticide's active ingredient, metabolites, and breakdown products of pesticides exist in the components such as food grains, fruits and vegetables, soil and water are known as pesticide residues.
+This residue analysis gives an idea about the nature and level of the presence of any possible chemical contamination in the surroundings.
+Extensive efficiency. environmental and toxicological testing of the various pesticides should be recorded by Governments for lawful use in certain definite applications.
+Regulatory bodies set the basic types and amount of residues should be present legally in the food articles is called Maximum Residue Levels (MRLs).
+These MRLs are also called as 'tolerances' in the United States of America (Dasika, Tangirala and Naishadham, 2011).